-1. A count of the number of different functional areas out of thirteen categories (e.g., production, accounting, marketing, investments, partnerships) in which the owner allocates more than 5 percent of his or her time every two weeks.
+- 1. A count of the number of different functional areas out of thirteen categories (e.g., production, accounting, marketing, investments, partnerships) in which the owner allocates more than 5 percent of his or her time every two weeks.
 Each "functional area time" category is measured in total hours spent out of 100 during the previous two weeks.
 First, each category will be converted into a binary variable (coded: '1' if the number of hours entered was greater than 5; and '0' if not).
-Second, the thirteen binary variables will be summed up to create a composite variable (ranging from 0 to 13).
+Second, the thirteen binary variables will be summed up to create a composite variable (ranging from 0 to 13). - Lower scores on this composite will represent greater concentration in time use by the owner.